botblock/BLAPI/README.md

 - "discordbots.group"
 - "discord.services"
 - "listcord.com"

-These lists are supported by being hardcoded, but BLAPI will always look for new additions on startup via the [metalist API](https://metalist.xyz/api/docs#lists)<br><br>
+These lists are supported by being hardcoded, but BLAPI will always look for new additions on startup via the [BotBlock API](https://botblock.org/api/docs#lists)<br><br>
 If at any time you find other bot lists have added an API to post your guildcount, let us know on this repo or by contacting T0TProduction#0001 on Discord.

 # Credit
 All the people who helped making BLAPI are listed in [AUTHORS](https://github.com/T0TProduction/BLAPI/blob/master/AUTHORS)<br>
-By default we use the [metalist API](https://metalist.xyz/api/docs#count) to post all the data
+By default we use the [BotBlock API](https://botblock.org/api/docs#count) to post all the data